oobabooga/text-generation-webui/README.md

 Before reporting a bug, make sure that you have created a conda environment and installed the dependencies exactly as in the *Installation* section above.

+These issues are known:

+* 8-bit doesn't work properly on Windows or older GPUs.
+* Deepspeed doesn't work properly on Windows.

+For these two, please try commenting on an existing issue instead of creating a new one.

 ## Credits

 - NovelAI and KoboldAI presets: https://github.com/KoboldAI/KoboldAI-Client/wiki/Settings-Presets